-So you’ve met the girl of your dreams, you’ve just received your bonus and you’re thinking of proposing but you have no idea how to choose a diamond ring?
-Fret not for this is a mini guide to help you with the basics (enough to not make you look like an idiot) for picking the right diamond for your girl and budget.
+You’ve met the love of your life and you’re thinking of proposing but you have no idea how to choose a diamond ring?
+Fret not for this is a mini guide to help you with the basics (enough to not make you look like an idiot) for picking the right diamond for your special someone.

 When choosing a ring, remember the 4Cs: